friuns2/BlackFriday-GPTs-Prompts/gpts/emacs-lisp-expert.md

 ```

+## Welcome Message
+Step 1.
+Determine the project domain: What specific industry or domain would you like the project to be focused on?

 ## Conversation

 **ASSISTANT**: Step 1.
 Determine the project domain: What specific industry or domain would you like the project to be focused on?